-Typically, a clogged bathroom sink is the result of accumulated dirt, skin flakes, and hair.
-This nasty trio bonds to soap scum inside of your bathroom plumbing.
-Over time, this accumulation reduces water flow -- or dams it altogether.
-If you walk into your bathroom and notice, “Hmm.. my bathroom sink is clogged,” then here’s what you could be dealing with:
+A clogged bathroom sink is often caused by accumulated dirt, skin flakes, and hair.
+This trio bonds to soap scum inside of your bathroom plumbing.
+Over time, this accumulation reduces water flow, or stops it altogether.

 If you find yourself dealing with a clogged drain, here’s how to tackle these problems: